 As adjusted, the potential civil penalty amounts listed under 11 CFR 111.24 for violations of federal campaign finance law have increased to range from $6,141 to $71,812 (from the previous range of $6,069 to $70,973).
 The amounts listed under this regulation are subject to negotiations and judicial discretion, and thus may not reflect the final penalty amounts that may be negotiated or imposed.

 In regard to administrative fines imposed for late or non-filing of FEC reports, the table of penalty formulas listed in FEC regulations at 11 CFR 111.43 has been adjusted for the COLA, as has the base amount used in the calculation formula for late or non-filed 48-hour notices listed in 11 CFR 111.44(a)(1).

-The adjustments were published at 83 Fed.
+The adjustments were published at 86 Fed.
 Reg.
-66596 on December 27, 2018, and apply to penalties that are assessed on or after January 1, 2019, even if the violation predated the increase.
+1737 on January 11, 2021, and apply to penalties that are assessed on or after that date, even if the violation predated the increase.